-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 13.3 Is third-party funding permitted in your jurisdiction?

-Funding of litigation is permitted under Spanish law but has not been specifically regulated so far.
+The funding of litigation is permitted under Spanish law but has not been specifically regulated so far.
 It works as another mechanism for aggregating claims.
 To date, this is yet to be explored to any significant degree in Spain.
-In this vein, Directive 2020/1828 binds member states to promote measures to avoid conflicts of interest when the filing of a collective claim is subject to third-party funding.
+In this vein, Directive 2020/1828 binds member states to promote measures to avoid conflicts of interest when the filing of a collective claim is subject to third-party funding and the draft bill that aims to transpose the directive expressly allows for third-party funding within the framework of class actions.
+If passed, this may thus be the only regulation in Spain referring to third-party funding.
+However, the bill states that funding is not permitted where there is a conflict of interest – that is, where:

+- the decisions of the claimant entity are influenced by the funder in a way that is detrimental to the interests of consumers.

+External funding is also not permitted where it is driven by an economic interest in bringing or the outcome of the action, diverting it from the protection of the collective interests of consumers.

-Funding third parties cannot be made liable for the other party's costs unless they formally participate in the legal proceedings (as claimants).
+Third-party funders cannot be made liable for the other party's costs unless they formally participate in the legal proceedings (as claimants).

 14 Trends and predictions